SCECcode/pycsep/docs/plotting.rst

 Plotting
 ========

 This module contains all of the plots that are typically used within the CSEP2 ecosystem.
-They are implemented to work with any type of catalog that extends the BaseCatalog.
+They are implemented to work with any type of catalog that extends the AbstractBaseCatalog.

 .. automodule:: csep.utils.plotting